-Back went the Avenger to his conclave an altered man.
-"I have heard tidings,-no matter what," he cried,-"that have changed my purpose.
+Back went the Avenger to his conclave, an altered man.
+"I have heard tidings-no matter what," he cried, "that have changed my purpose.
 On the 10th we are destined to the guillotine.
 I revoke my counsel for delay.
-Robespierre comes to the Convention to-morrow; THERE we must confront and crush him.
-From the Mountain shall frown against him the grim shade of Danton,-from the Plain shall rise, in their bloody cerements, the spectres of Vergniaud and Condorcet.
+Robespierre comes to the Convention to-morrow; there we must confront and crush him.
+From the Mountain shall frown against him the grim shade of Danton-from the Plain shall rise, in their bloody cerements, the spectres of Vergniaud and Condorcet.
 Frappons!"

-"Frappons!" cried even Barrere, startled into energy by the new daring of his colleague,-"frappons! il n'y a que les morts qui ne reviennent pas."
+"Frappons!" cried even Barrère, startled into energy by the new daring of his colleague.
+"Frappons! il n'y a que les morts qui ne reviennent pas."

-It was observable (and the fact may be found in one of the memoirs of the time) that, during that day and night (the 7th Thermidor), a stranger to all the previous events of that stormy time was seen in various parts of the city,-in the cafes, the clubs, the haunts of the various factions; that, to the astonishment and dismay of his hearers, he talked aloud of the crimes of Robespierre, and predicted his coming fall; and, as he spoke, he stirred up the hearts of men, he loosed the bonds of their fear,-he inflamed them with unwonted rage and daring.
-But what surprised them most was, that no voice replied, no hand was lifted against him, no minion, even of the tyrant, cried, "Arrest the traitor."
+It was observable (and the fact may be found in one of the memoirs of the time) that, during that day and night (the 7th Thermidor), a stranger to all the previous events of that stormy time was seen in various parts of the city-in the cafés, the clubs, the haunts of the various factions - that, to the astonishment and dismay of his hearers, he talked aloud of the crimes of Robespierre, and predicted his coming fall; and, as he spoke, he stirred up the hearts of men, he loosed the bonds of their fear, he inflamed them with unwonted rage and daring.
+But what surprised them most was, that no voice replied no hand was lifted against him - no minion, even of the tyrant, cried, "Arrest the Traitor!"
 In that impunity men read, as in a book, that the populace had deserted the man of blood.

-Once only a fierce, brawny Jacobin sprang up from the table at which he sat, drinking deep, and, approaching the stranger, said, "I seize thee, in the name of the Republic."
+Once only a fierce, brawny Jacobin sprung up from the table at which he sat, drinking deep, and, approaching the stranger, said, "I seize thee, in the name of the Republic."

-"Citizen Aristides," answered the stranger, in a whisper, "go to the lodgings of Robespierre,-he is from home; and in the left pocket of the vest which he cast off not an hour since thou wilt find a paper; when thou hast read that, return.
-I will await thee; and if thou wouldst then seize me, I will go without a struggle.
-Look round on those lowering brows; touch me NOW, and thou wilt be torn to pieces."
+"Citizen Aristides," answered the stranger, in a whisper, "go to the lodgings of Robespierre; he is from home, and in the left pocket of the vest, which he cast off not an hour since, thou wilt find a paper; when thou hast read that, return.
+I will await thee: and if thou wouldst then seize me, I will go without a struggle.
+Look round on these lowering brows: touch me now, and thou wilt be torn to pieces."

 The Jacobin felt as if compelled to obey against his will.
-He went forth muttering; he returned,-the stranger was still there.
-"Mille tonnerres," he said to him, "I thank thee; the poltroon had my name in his list for the guillotine."
+He went forth muttering; he returned; the stranger was still there.
+"Mille tonnerres," he said to him - "I thank thee; the poltroon had my name in his list for the guillotine."

-With that the Jacobin Aristides sprang upon the table and shouted, "Death to the Tyrant!"
+With that the Jacobin Aristides sprung upon the table, and shouted, "Death to the Tyrant!"

-CHAPTER 7.XI.
+CHAPTER XI.

-Le lendemain, 8 Thermidor, Robespierre se decida a prononcer son
+Le lendemain, 8 Thermidor, Robespierre se décida à prononcer son fameux discours.\- THIERS, Hist. de la Révolution.

-The morning rose,-the 8th of Thermidor (July 26).
+THE morning rose - the 8th of Thermidor (July 26).
 Robespierre has gone to the Convention.
-He has gone with his laboured speech; he has gone with his phrases of philanthropy and virtue; he has gone to single out his prey.
-All his agents are prepared for his reception; the fierce St. Just has arrived from the armies to second his courage and inflame his wrath.
+He has gone, with his labored speech; he has gone, with his phrases of philanthropy and virtue; he has gone to single out his prey.
+All his agents are prepared for his reception; the fierce St. Just has arrived from the armies, to second his courage and inflame his wrath.
 His ominous apparition prepares the audience for the crisis.
-"Citizens!" screeched the shrill voice of Robespierre "others have placed before you flattering pictures; I come to announce to you useful truths.
+"Citizens!" screeched the shrill voice of Robespierre - "others have placed before you flattering pictures; I come to announce to you useful truths.